SU-SWS/stanford_conference/README.md

 [Changelog.txt](CHANGELOG.txt)

 This module delivers a lightweight conference scheduling and display functionality.
+It includes two content types: Conference Overview and Conference Session.
+An Agenda page view is populated automatically when a Conference Session is entity referenced to a Conference Overview.

 Installation
 ---